SEGregson/6500InspiredCPU/README.md

 # 6500InspiredCPU
-A 6500 Inspired CPU written in Java
+A 6500 Inspired CPU written in python